 Therefore, there exists a finite constant $x_\mu$ such that for $x\ge x_\mu$, the large deviation lower bound holds with rate function $I$.
-Furthermore, on the interval $[x_\mu,+\infty)$ the rate function $I$ depends only on $A$. \end{prop}
+Furthermore, on the interval $[x_\mu,+\infty)$ the rate function $I$ depends only on $A$. \end{proposition}

 In the case where $A$ is sufficiently small, we can show without any additional assumption that the large deviation lower bound holds in a vicinity of $2$ and the rate function $I$ is equal to the one of the GOE.
 This contrasts with Proposition \ref{proprate} which shows that the rate function $\bar I$ goes to infinity like $x^2/4A$ at infinity and therefore depends on $A$.
-In other words the ``heavy tails'' only kicks in above a certain threshold. \begin{prop} Assume $A <2$.
+In other words the ``heavy tails'' only kicks in above a certain threshold. \begin{proposition} Assume $A <2$.
 The large deviation lower bound holds with rate function $\bar I$ on $ [2, 1/\sqrt{A-1} + \sqrt{A-1}]$.
 Moreover, $\bar I$ coincides on this interval with the rate function in the GOE case $I_{GOE}$, defined in \eqref{GOE}.
 As a consequence, for all $x\in [2, 1/\sqrt{A-1} + \sqrt{A-1}]$,